Diabetes and Mental Health

-4.3 million people in the UK have been diagnosed with diabetes1, with this number expected to rise significantly in the coming years.
+Diabetes is a growing problem in the UK, with 4.3 million people currently diagnosed1, with this number expected to rise even further in the coming years.
 It is important to diagnose diabetes as early as possible to limit the adverse effect it can have on the body.
 Uncontrolled diabetes leads to higher morbidity and mortality rates.

 If blood glucose is not managed properly and high glucose levels are allowed to persist, this can cause damage to the walls of the blood vessels.
 This can increase the chances of developing diabetes complications such as nephropathy, neuropathy and cardiovascular diseases.